Ramjae12/island-tours/GITHUB-SECRETS-SETUP.md

 | GoDaddy | `/public_html/` |
 | SiteGround | `/public_html/` |

-## After Setup
+## After Setup - Your Site Will Be Live!

 Once secrets are added, every push to `main` branch will:
 1. ✅ Run tests
 2. ✅ Build production assets
 3. ✅ Deploy to your cPanel hosting
-4. ✅ Your site will be live!
+4. ✅ Your Island Tours app will be live at: https://stg-corregidorisland.tieza.online/

+## UPDATED: GitHub Secrets Added! 🎉

 ## Need Help?